Story

 The strongest evidence is official but narrow: Walker C1 is a named UBTECH humanoid, it exists on video, and UBTECH framed it for public-facing commercial service rather than factory work.
 The current proof point is a choreographed waltz and ballet performance with human dancers, which is useful evidence of public demo capability but not evidence of field deployment.

 The conservative treatment matters here.
 Walker C1 should not inherit specs from the older Walker, the service-line Walker C page, or the industrial Walker S family unless UBTECH publishes C1-specific data.
 Until then, this profile keeps the specs panel empty and scores the robot as a demo-stage official model with limited transparency.
+June 2026 media/RSS leads about UBTECH JD.com pre-sales and a reported six-day order count are tracked only as verification-needed Walker C-line context because HumanoidRoster has not confirmed the exact SKU/model mapping or whether the orders represent paid, delivered, cancellable, or refundable commitments.

 Reality check